 The other four legged “friends”

 Uninvited furry friends can be a nuisance (and scary for some), but there are steps you can take to make sure they have no reason to stick around.
 Much like the first point, good hygiene around the home is key.
-Make sure that food sources aren't easily accessible, including pet food that isn't left out.
+Make sure that food sources aren’t easily accessible, including pet food that isn’t left out.
 If you do have a mouse problem, then try to find their point of entry and block it up.
-If you still have issues, then there are a number of products like humain traps, Ultrasonic plug in repellers and oil sprays.
-A little tip: mice hate the scent of peppermint, so a couple of drops on some tissue in areas that they have been can stop them returning.
+If you still have issues you can try humain traps, Ultrasonic plug in repellers and oil sprays.
+A little tip: mice hate the scent of peppermint, so a couple of drops on some tissue in areas that they have been can stop them from returning.

 Friends with wings

 These can be a little more tricky and may require a professional to get rid of them effectively.
 However, there are a number of measures you can take to deter wasps from setting up home in or around your property.
-Citronella is great for deterring wasps and other bugs from disturbing you when sitting outside, and comes in either candle, oil or incense form (they also smell great).
+Citronella is an excellent way to keep wasps and other insects away when you’re sitting outside, and it’s available as a candle, oil, or incense (they also smell great).
 Caring out regular maintenance and ensuring that any cracks or holes are blocked to stop uninvited guests.

-You may have seen on social media posts claiming that a brown paper bag hung out will act as a decoy nest and deter wasps from the area.
-Personally, we’ve tried this and it works for a few days, but then the typical British weather turns it all into a wet, pulpy mass.
+Social media posts claim that a brown paper bag hung out will act as a decoy nest and deter wasps from the area.
+Personally, we’ve tried this and it works for a few days.
+But then the typical British weather turns it all into a wet, pulpy mass.

-As mentioned previously, most standard home insurance policies don’t cover pest infections, so getting adequest cover is advisable.
+As mentioned previously, most standard home insurance policies don’t cover pest infections, so getting adequate cover is advisable.
 Speak with your insurer or a broker about the options available to you.
-You can always give us a call and our helpful team of Insurance Specialists will help you get the very best cover at a price you’ll love.
+Our helpful team of Insurance Specialists will help you get the very best cover at a price you’ll love.